mpatacchiola/gnu-hammer/README.md

 gregory
 --------

-Gregory is a python script based on the `datetime` module which can generate a list of dates based on user-defined criteria.
+Gregory is a python script based on the `datetime` module which can generate a list of dates taken from the standard [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) based on user-defined criteria.
 The output can be redirected in a text file.
 To **install** the module follow this procedure:

 ```